Rejection And Resilience: Understanding How To Develop Self-Confidence

 Work with a therapist to reframe negative experiences

-The relationship between resilience and self confidence
+The relationship between rejection and resilience

 Breaking out of repetitive thought and behavior patterns without professional assistance can be difficult for many reasons.
 It often requires a person to become aware of their thoughts, the behaviors they are engaging in, and how these patterns have been developed over time.